-Pioneered in 2018 by coffee enthusiast Darren Howie, Sacred Bean Coffee grew from his work as a mentor for people overcoming offending behaviours.
-He took two of his passions, coffee and rehabilitation, marrying them together as part of a wider story of bringing people together through his beans.
-Darren wanted to create a social enterprise that would provide opportunities for people breaking out of the Criminal Justice System.
+Created by coffee enthusiast, Darren Howie, Sacred Bean Coffee was born out of Darren’s work as a mentor for those overcoming offending behaviours.
+He took two of his passions, coffee and rehabilitation, and married them together as part of a wider story of bringing people together through his beans.
+Darren wanted to create a social initiative that would provide opportunities for people returning to society from the Criminal Justice System.
 This dream then grew into the enterprise it is today, helping people with all kinds of struggles.

 “Create the right culture and it will flourish,” – Rev. Darren Howie, Director and Founder of Sacred Bean Coffee.